 Interstate 41 is part of High Priority Corridor 32: Wisconsin Development Corridor and High Priority Corridor 57: U.S. 41 Corridor from Milwaukee to Green Bay for its entire length.

-The 2012-18 Zoo Interchange Project centers around the exchange where Interstates 41, 94 and 894 converge on the west side of Milwaukee.
-Work underway replaces a 1963-opened directional interchange with left exits with a new four-level systems interchange.
-Adjacent work expands and modernizes I-41 southward to Lincoln Avenue and northward to Burleigh Street, and I-94 west beyond Wis 100 and east to South 76th Street.
+The 2012-18 Zoo Interchange Project centered around the exchange where I-41, I-94 and I-894 converge on the west side of Milwaukee.
+Work upgraded the substandard 1963-built exchange with left exits into a four-level systems interchange.
+Adjacent work expanded and modernized I-41 southward to Lincoln Avenue and I-94 west beyond Wis 100 and east to S 76th Street.
+Ongoing work through 2023 reconstructs I-41 northward to Burleigh Street.
 Project elements for Interstate 41 include:

 - Watertown Plank Road Interchange – upgrading the original diamond interchange into a free-flow directional cloverleaf interchange.
 This work was completed by the end of 2014.

-- Bluemound Road Interchange – new ramps were added from the Interstate 41 & U.S. 45 mainline to U.S. 18 (Bluemound Road).
-Work reconstructed Bluemound Road over I-41 during 2014-15.
-Ramp construction followed from 2015 to summer 2018, with ramps to and from Wisconsin Avenue removed during the project.
+- Bluemound Road Interchange – new ramps were added from the I-41/ U.S. 45 mainline to U.S. 18 (Bluemound Road).
+2014-15 work reconstructed Bluemound Road over I-41.
+Ramp construction followed from 2015 to Summer 2018, with ramps to and from Wisconsin Avenue removed during the project.

-- Zoo Interchange – crews will build a four-level interchange with 23 new bridges and 12 new retaining walls.
-Additionally I-41 & U.S. 41 will be expanded with new lanes, as will the connecting ramps.
-Construction commenced in late 2014 and runs through 2018.
+- Zoo Interchange – crews constructed a four-level interchange with 23 new bridges and 12 retaining walls.
+Additionally new lanes were added to I-41/U.S. 41 and along the connecting ramps.
+Core construction commenced in late 2014 and was completed following a ribbon cutting ceremony held August 27, 2018.

 - North Avenue Interchange – reconstruct the parclo interchange with slight geometric changes to improve safety.
-Engineering and design work was anticipated for 2016, with construction following in 2017-18.
-Improvements however were to be determined by 2018.
+Engineering and design work was finished in 2016, with construction underway as part of the overall North Leg project through 2023.

 North End – Suamico, WI